A Travel Guide to Fiji’s Main Island

 An often-overlooked region of Viti Levu, the Suncoast provides the ultimate off-the-beaten-track adventure for travellers.
 The Suncoast typically refers to the northern part of Viti Levu, running between Lautoka to the west to Korovou in the east, encapsulating the sun-soaked shores to Fiji’s highest mountains.

 Holidays on the Suncoast range from resort getaways, luxury private islands stays, lavish private villas, budget cottages and homestays.
 Those seeking sun and relaxation will certainly find it at the resorts on the side of Viti Levu which receives the longest sunshine hours.
-Those seeking adventure will find it one of the many guided hikes into Viti Levu’s rugged interiors, whether it’s to waterfalls in the Koroyanitu National Heritage Park or to the top of Fiji’s highest peak, Mt Tomaniivi.
+Those seeking adventure will find it one of the many guided hikes into Viti Levu’s rugged interiors, whether it’s to waterfalls in the Koroyanitu National Heritage Park or to the top of Fiji’s highest peak, Mt Tomanivi.

-Like pretty much anywhere in Fiji, there’s also opportunity to get out on the water through scuba diving in the Bligh Water to dolphin cruises at the famous Moon Reef.
+Like pretty much anywhere in Fiji, there’s also an opportunity to get out on the water through scuba diving in the Bligh Water to dolphin cruises at the famous Moon Reef.

 Start planning your trip to the sunnier side of Fiji in The Complete Guide to the Suncoast.